 In our own might and power, our oil supply is only a one-day supply.
 But by relying on His Spirit, Yahuweh will perform the miracle of providing us the eight-day supply required.
-And the Headstone (Messiah) shall be brought forth in our lives today, by both aspects of Grace-Grace, by His mercy, and by His enablement, as Zechariah reveals in the above verse, and as described in Grace-Grace.
+And the Headstone (Messiah) shall be brought forth in our lives today, by both aspects of Grace-Grace, by His mercy, and by His enablement, as Zechariah reveals in the above verse, and as described in the article Grace-Grace.

 Note the context (Zec 4:1-4, 11-14) of the above passages in Zechariah—that of candlesticks, lamps, light, and oil—are the same themes as those of Hanukkah!
 Thus we see the Holy Spirit is revealing the Grace of Yahuweh, even through the historical, prophetic events of Hanukkah.

 The Holy Spirit is reminding us that it is only by the Grace of Yahushua, as He lives within us, that He provides the oil to make our lamps to shine, and to give forth the light of our testimony.

 Let us take hold of the Prophetic Message of Hanukkah!